-I know, you are thinking … “Hot chocolate?
+You might be thinking, “Hot chocolate?
 I make that all the time.
 Open a white envelope, add contents to mug and pour water over it.”
-You will realize that you are missing out once you make a pot of this delicious Peruvian Hot Chocolate.
+You will realize that you are missing out once you make a pot of this delicious Peruvian hot chocolate.
 There is truly nothing like it.

 2 cups of water

 4 cups of milk

 1 can (395g) of sweetened condensed milk